-All refrigerant piping, field-provided isolation ball valves, service valves, and long radius elbows shall be completely insulated using closed cell pipe insulation.
-The liquid and vapor lines must be insulated separately.

-To prevent heat loss/heat gain through the refrigerant piping, all refrigerant piping including liquid lines and vapor lines shall be insulated separately.
+All refrigerant piping from the outdoor unit to the indoor unit must be insulated correctly for safety and usage.
+Refrigerant piping, service valves, and elbows must be properly and completely insulated using closed cell pipe insulation (up to the indoor unit piping connections).
+To prevent heat loss / heat gain through the refrigerant piping, all refrigerant piping including liquid lines and vapor lines shall be insulated separately.
 Insulation shall be a minimum 1/2" thick, and thickness may need to be increased based on ambient conditions and local codes.